My Forever Son: Grief and Healing After Losing a Child to Suicide

 I capture life’s fragility in my photographs of my gardens.
 I find color, hope, and peace in nature.
 Spring brings the reawakening of all the flowers, shrubs, and trees that lay dormant over the long, cold, bitter months of winter.
 Each year, purple and yellow crocus emerge from their winter’s sleep.
 Then yellow and white daffodils bloom.
 Shortly thereafter, red tulips rise tall, even when cooler temperatures still prevail.
 But come spring, when the brilliance of sun, blue skies, and flowers seemingly appear against an impossible, immutable winter,I find hope in nature’s resilience.

-Finding Hope and Healing Resources
+Finding Hope & Healing

-FEATURED READS: FINDING HOPE AND HEALING
+RELATED READS: HOPE & HEALING

 Healing After Losing a Child to Suicide: Support, Resources, and Self-Care for Bereaved Parents